-The right (pursuasive) information
+The right (persuasive) information

-With the right target group in mind, you will fulfil their information need.
+With the right target group in mind, you will fulfill their information need.
 Offer an ‘About us’ section where you e.g. tell what kind of organisation you are, what you do and possibly more of your products or services.
 Do not stray too much towards less relevant information such as the entire history of your organisation.
 Give a concise summary briefly.
-It is also advisable to put a tagline on the homepage that summarises what your company stands for.
+It is also advisable to put a tagline on the homepage that summarizes what your company stands for.
 Ask yourself the following questions:

 - What is the purpose of the page?